opensoars/ytmp3dl-core/README.md

 ```

+# Up next

+Front-end features.
+Which will be maintained in a new project repo..
+More info soon.

 # Develop

 Run `npm run gulp-babel` to compile the source code.
 Run `npm run gulp-watch` to run the `gulp-babel` npm command on file change.
 Of course `gulp babel` and `gulp watch` can be used when gulp is locally installed.